 Seven Decades after the Nuremberg Trials: The Proper Policy Regarding the Thin Line Between Care and Clinical Trial in Israel

+[LIST THE FULL NAMES AND INSTITUTIONAL ADDRESSES FOR ALL AUTHORS]

+[INDICATE THE CORRESPONDING AUTHOR]

 Abstract

-Background

-Medicine developed as a profession that provides treatment, research and teaching services.
-However, this combination may lead to a violation of a patient's rights and create difficulties in obtaining informed consent prior to participating in clinical trials.
-A growing body of bioethics and health policy literature, which began to take shape after the horrors of World War II, emphasized the importance of distinguishing between physician-researcher and physician-therapist.
-Since medical experimentation on human subjects was a significant part of Nazi medical practices, it was expected that a cautious policy regarding that field would be developed because of the lessons of these horrors.
-We examine the distinction made in the discourse and in the medical practices between a clinical trial and treatment in an attempt to assess the feasibility attributed to a possible continuum between the medical practices of Nazi physicians and the practices of conventional medicine, which is any medicine that does not belong to Nazi medicine.
-This possible continuum will be referred to in the article as a ‘continuum concept’.
+Background: Medicine developed as a profession that provides treatment, research, and teaching services.
+However, this combination may lead to a violation of a patient’s rights and create difficulties in obtaining informed consent before participating in clinical trials.
+A growing body of bioethics and health policy literature that began to take shape after the horrors of World War II emphasized the importance of distinguishing between physician-researcher and physician-therapist.
+Because medical experimentation on human subjects was a significant part of Nazi medical practices, it was expected that a cautious policy regarding that field would be developed because of the lessons of these horrors.
+We examine the distinction made in the discourse and in the medical practices between clinical trials and treatment in an attempt to assess the feasibility attributed to a possible continuum between the medical practices of Nazi physicians and the practices of conventional medicine, which is any medicine that does not belong to Nazi medicine.
+This possible continuum is referred to in the article as a “continuum concept.”

-Methods

-We designed a qualitative study that included analysis of archived documents, historical Jewish press, as well as analysis of in-depth, semi-structured interviews conducted with key Israeli personnel involved in the field of medical experimentation on human subjects between November 2014 and November 2017.
+Methods: We designed a qualitative study that included analysis of archived documents, historical Jewish press, and in-depth, semistructured interviews conducted with key Israeli personnel involved in the field of medical experimentation on human subjects between November 2014 and November 2017.

-Results

-The study revealed that Nazi medicine was perceived as both traumatic and a threat to the Israeli physician-researcher and led to an intensification of the internal blurring of medical boundaries.
+Results: The study revealed that Nazi medicine was perceived as both traumatic and a threat to the Israeli physician-researcher and led to an intensification of the internal blurring of medical boundaries.
 The Israeli physician-researcher chose to present the therapeutic elements of his experiments, using practices that intensified the blurring boundaries between clinical (care-oriented) medicine and experimental (research-oriented) medicine.

-Conclusions

-We discuss the implications of these findings for the purposes of better understanding the components that are important to take into account in formulating both health approach and health regulatory policies.
-Integrative health policy should include aspects related to the inherent structure of medicine and its various components, including the inherent internal blurring within the medical profession that was sharpened and stood out during the holocaust by Nazi medicine.
+Conclusions: We discuss the implications of these findings for the purposes of better understanding the components that are important to take into account in formulating both health-approach and health-regulatory policies.
+Integrative health policy should include aspects related to the inherent structure of medicine and its various components, including the inherent internal blurring within the medical profession that was sharpened by Nazi medicine and stood out during the Holocaust.

-Keywords: Treatment-experimentation distinction, Nazi medicine, Clinical trials, ‘Continuum concept’, Human subject rights, Regulatory research policy.
+Keywords: Treatment-experimentation distinction, Nazi medicine, Clinical trials, Continuum concept, Human subject rights, Regulatory research policy

 Background

-The combination of treatment, research and teaching in the physician's professional activities contributes to promoting health in individual patients, to the development of medical science, to optimizing future treatment options and to fostering training of future caregivers.
-Clinical treatment and medical research (which includes clinical trials) have long been intertwined due to the constant necessity of finding innovative medical solutions to patient's needs [1, 16, 17].
-The misuse of clinical trials on human subjects, however, has reaffirmed concerns inherent to that field [4, 5, 9, 18].
-These concerns have intensified in modern medicine, where additional stakeholders have been added to the field of medical clinical trials [4, 5, 7].
+The combination of treatment, research, and teaching in the physician’s professional activities contributes to promoting health in individual patients, to the development of medical science, to optimizing future treatment options, and to fostering training of future caregivers.
+Clinical treatment and medical research (which includes clinical trials) have long been intertwined because of the constant necessity of finding innovative medical solutions to patients’ needs [1, 2, 3].
+The misuse of clinical trials on human subjects, however, has reaffirmed concerns inherent to that field [4, 5, 6, 7].
+These concerns have intensified in modern medicine, where additional stakeholders have been added to the field of medical clinical trials [4, 5, 8].